-Polycythemia vera (primary polycythemia) is a disorder of the blood-producing cells of the bone marrow that results in overproduction of red blood cells.
+Polycythemia vera is a disorder of the blood-producing cells of the bone marrow that results in overproduction of red blood cells.

 Polycythemia vera occurs in about 2 in every 100,000 people.
 The average age at which the disorder is diagnosed is 60, and it rarely occurs in people younger than 20.
-More men than women develop polycythemia vera.
-The cause is not known.
+More men than women develop polycythemia vera, but the difference is slight.

-Sometimes the first symptoms are from a blood clot.
-A clot may form in almost any blood vessel, including those of the arms, legs, heart (causing a heart attack), brain (causing a stroke), or lungs.
+Sometimes the first symptoms are due to a blood clot.
+A clot may form in almost any blood vessel, including those of the arms, legs (causing deep vein thrombosis), heart (causing a heart attack), brain (causing a stroke), or lungs.
 Blood clots may also block blood vessels that drain blood from the liver (Budd-Chiari syndrome).